 The SHARI kit contains all of the parts required to build the device.
 The kit is supplied with all of the small surface mount parts installed on the PC board.
 The kit builder installs the 8 surface mount parts, the SA818 radio module and completes final mechanical assembly.
 Plastic 3D printed end caps are provided with the kit to simplify mechanical construction.

 A comprehensive step-by-step construction/assembly manual is supplied as a download from this site (no printed manual is supplied).
+[It can also be downloaded from the Files section of our SHARI group www.groups.io/g/shari ].
 Click on the following link:

 The purpose of the SHARI group is to serve as the main hardware support source and discussion group for hams building and using the SHARI Allstar Node.
 Support of the Allstar distribution you install in your Raspberry Pi and use in conjunction with SHARI is best obtained from the source of the Allstar distribution (i.e. allstarlink.org or hamvoip.org).